EvandroFarias/EvandroFarias/README.md

 💻 I am a self taught Fullstack Developer
 📚 I have a studiet at the plataforms Alura, Udemy, StackOverflow and some random articles on the internet.
 📝 I have a strong interest in Backend Development
-🔭 Working on personal Single Page Application project 🌱 Learning about AWS and Spring Security.
+🌱 Learning about AWS.
-🌟 Main languages: JavaScript, TypeScript, Java, Python 💬 A person who loves technology and uses as many digital devices as possible.
+🌟 Main languages: JavaScript, TypeScript, Java, Python.
+💬 A person who loves technology and uses as many digital devices as possible.

 </pre>